JaneliaSciComp/tmt/README.md

 Copyright
 ---------

-All files included in TMT are copyright Adam L. Taylor, 2007-2015.
+All files included in TMT present in version 1.09 are copyright Adam
+L. Taylor, 1997-2011.
+All files after this point, and additions to existing files, are copyright Howard Hughes Medical Institute, 2011-infinity.

 License